wrkzk/ha-glow-integration/README.md

 # Installation
 ## 1. Requirements
 - A working Home Assistant installation
-- Hildebrand Glow CAD linked to a working smart meter
+- Hildebrand Glow CAD linked to a working smart meter, connected to the same wireless network as your HA host
 - Mosquitto Broker installed as an add-on to Home Assistant (see [here](https://github.com/home-assistant/addons/blob/master/mosquitto/DOCS.md))
 - MQTT Integration installed and configured to point to the Mosquitto Broker (see [here](https://www.home-assistant.io/integrations/mqtt/))